-7. Consider the Program Year 2014 Annual Action Plan, as Recommended by the Citizen Advisory Committee on March 11, 2014, Provide a Summary of, and Response to any Comments Received during the Public Hearing into the Program Year 2014 Annual Action Plan, and Direct Staff to Forward Program Year 2014 Annual Action Plan to the U.S. Department of Housing and Urban Development (Public Hearing will be held on April 14, 2014).
+7. Consider Approving the Program Year 2014 Annual Action Plan, as Recommended by the Citizen Advisory Committee on March 11, 2014, Provide a Summary of, and Response to any Comments Received during the Public Hearing into the Program Year 2014 Annual Action Plan, and Direct Staff to Forward Program Year 2014 Annual Action Plan to the U.S. Department of Housing and Urban Development.